wagov/wasocshared/docs/advisories/20231012001-Citrix-Releases-Security-Updates-for-Multiple-Products.md

 ## Overview

 Citrix has released multiple updates to address critical vulnerabilities in ADC, NetScaler Gateway and Citrix Hypervisor.
-Vulnerabilities in Citrix Hypervisor 8.2 CU1 LTSR and may allow malicious privileged code in a guest VMs.
-The vulnerabilities present in Netscalar ADS and Netscalar gateway's would allow attackers to perform Denial of Service attacks or disclose sensitive information.
+Vulnerabilities in Citrix Hypervisor 8.2 CU1 LTSR may allow malicious privileged code executions in guest VMs.
+The vulnerabilities present in NetScalar ADS and NetScalar gateway's would allow attackers to perform Denial of Service attacks or disclose sensitive information.

 ## What is the vulnerability?